est14198/redes-proyecto-2/README.md

 * When a contact logs in / logs out
 * When you enter a group chat
 * When a user/contact enters a group chat
+* Wehen someone sends you a txt file or when you send a txt file
 * When you delete your account from the server

 ## Functionality